 At this juncture is it possible that Bill was brought to the house as part of an occult ritual rather than as an afterthought, or is it just a trick of the light?

 Meanwhile, Marion tries unsuccessfully to seduce Bill, but it appears like she is clinging to him, to protect him; or warn him of something before her boyfriend Carl walks in and intrudes on them.

 Consequently, Marion’s motivation is unknown, and it’s uncertain if she behaved wittingly or unwittingly.
 The entire scene is ripe with allusion and ambiguity.

 Just in the same way, Bill’s drawn to Domino: a fascinating young woman who befriends him.
-She tries enticing him, urging him to accompany her home and out of the cold, much like a moth to a flame, Bill is mesmerized by her lustre.
+She tries enticing him, urging him to accompany her home, and out of the cold, much like a moth to a flame, Bill is mesmerized by her luster.

 They eventually make their way to Domino’s house.
 Bill has a series of comforting minutes in her company: the warm apartment, Domino’s enchanting embrace, and a magical kiss akin to kindling fire: a single ember to light his way through the darkness.
 As the match burns out, he is interrupted by a phone call from his wife.
 So far, Domino has shown him kindness and concern.
 Bill then expresses gratitude for Domino’s time and departs for the night after compensating her.

 Generally in medieval and ancient philosophy, Fate’s fickle character is symbolized by Rota Fortunae or The Wheel of Fortune.
 The goddess Fortuna (Greek equivalent: Tyche) owns the wheel, which she spins at random, changing the positions of those who sit on it; some suffer terrible misfortune while others gain immense profits.